algol60/wms-ds/README.md

 A module can optionally define a layer provider using the `wms.layer_provider()` decorator.
 A layer provider function uses the `LayerNode` class to provide a hierarchical organisation of registered layers.

 If no layer provider is registered, or a layer provider is registered but not all layers are specified, the remaining layers are organised in a list.

-## Blueprints

-Blueprints are created in a module as per the Flask blueprint documentation.
-A blueprint is registered to Flask by providing a `get_blueprint()` function in the module.
-If present, the WMS server calls this function when the module is loaded to get the blueprint, and registers the blueprint with Flask.
-See the `image_sample.py` module for an example.

 ## Initialisation